Baldwon/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I am a M.S. student at Electrical and Computer Engineering department, University of Michigan at Ann Arbor.
-Now, I am a research assistant at Michigan Intergrated Circuits Laboratory (MICL) since the semester of Winter 2019, under the supervision of Professor David Blaauw.
-My research interests span from digital circuit design to architecture design, including hardware-algorithm co-design, low-power VLSI system design, edge computing and deep learning.
+Now, I am working at Michigan Intergrated Circuits Laboratory (MICL) as a research assistant, under the supervision of Professor David Blaauw.
+My research interests span from digital circuit design to architecture design, including hardware-algorithm co-design, low-power VLSI system design, hardware accelerator and deep learning.